AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Define the filter to **[!UICONTROL Show items when the value]** **[!UICONTROL is on or after]** `1/1/2023` **[!UICONTROL And]** **[!UICONTROL is before]** `1/1/2024.` You can use the calendar icon to pick and select dates.
    1. Select **[!UICONTROL Apply filter]**.

-   You see the table updated with the applied **[!UICONTROL daterangeday]** filter.
+   You see the table updated with the applied **[!UICONTROL daterangemonth]** filter.

 1. In the **[!UICONTROL Visualizations]** pane:

    1. Select the **[!UICONTROL Line chart]** visualization.

    A line chart visualization replaces the table while using the same data as the table.
+Your Power BI Desktop should look like below.

    ![Power BI Desktop Use Case 2 Date range filter](assets/uc4-pbi-filter-daterange.png)